hackerb9/Tandy-Terminfo/README.md

 problems.

-1. Perhaps most noteworthy is that TELCOM uses one of the escape sequences, \eI: the VT52's scroll_reverse, for a completely different purpose.
+1. Perhaps most noteworthy is that TELCOM uses one of the escape sequences, \eI, the VT52's scroll_reverse, for a completely different purpose.
 So, if you are editing a file with `TERM=vt52` and you scroll back, your Tandy portable will muck up the screen and type its "Answerback ID" into your file.